Bill Cowan: The Middle East

 Following his time as a staff assistant to Senator Warren Rudman he again became involved with global terrorism and the Middle East.
 Cowan was involved in some of the most famous hostage rescues of the Middle East.
 One of his rescues, the 1990 rescue of American businessmen in Kuwait after Saddam Hussein had invaded that country, was the subject of a documentary where some secrets about his organization were revealed, such as the fact that organization operatives used fake passports issued by a man in Paris to enter countries where people were being held.
 This operation was conducted in combination with former CIA director Bill Colby.
 It also included him being part of a three-man team who secretly met with the Iranians at the request of the White House to lay the formal groundwork for the release of the Western hostages being held in Lebanon.

-Steely Eyed Killer
+Unacknowledged Pentagon Programs

 According to an article published in Politico in 2018, from 2002 to 2015 Cowan was involved in work for the Pentagon that “was so secret that only about a half-dozen people in the U.S. government were aware of it.”
-That work involved running numerous unacknowledged “special access programs” (SAPs) — assignments so secretive that information about them is restricted to only those with an absolute need-to-know.
-Lt General Jerry Boykin, the Deputy Undersecretary of Defense for Intelligence and a founding member and subsequent commander of Delta Force later described Cowan as a “steely-eyed killer.”
+That work involved running numerous unacknowledged “special access programs” (SAPs) into the Middle East, including Iraq and Iran — assignments so secretive that information about them is restricted to only those with an absolute need-to-know.